AlisonLuo/plotter/README.md

-Make a Scatter Plot
+Create a Scatter Plot from a Dataframe
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Package Description
+## Package Description

 This package provides a function that creates a scatter plot from two specified numeric columns in a data frame.
 Users can customize the plot